How many lecture courses can I take?

 Do the subject streams run concurrently?

 Can I see the course syllabi?

 Yes.
 Course syllabi are accessible through our website.
 If you need to see a syllabus in order to petition for credit, you may have your Study Abroad Department request a copy from us at firstname.lastname@example.org.

 Do I need to buy books?

 The general rule is that you do not need to buy books.
 Required texts will be available in the Exeter College Library.
 However, you should check the course syllabi carefully for any pre-arrival reading.

 Who can apply?

-Exeter invites applications from students in full-time higher education with a cumulative GPA of 3.3, or equivalent, who will have completed at least one year of undergraduate study at the time of the Exeter Summer Programme.
+Exeter invites applications from students in full-time higher education with a minimum cumulative GPA of 3.3, or equivalent, who will have completed at least one year of undergraduate study by the start of ECSP.

 When is the deadline?

-June 1st is the deadline for applying to the Exeter Summer Programme.
+June 1st is the deadline for applying to ECSP.
 However, we operate a rolling application process and competition will be strong, so you are advised to apply early.